-1) Construction Clean up, Modifications and Road Repairs: July 2014 onward
+1) Construction Clean up, Modifications and Road Repairs: July 2015 onward

-- Waste and debris generated during construction activities to be collected and disposed of at an approved facility. - All equipment and vehicles will be removed from the construction area. - Reasonable efforts made to minimize waste generated and to recycle materials, including returning packaging material to suppliers for reuse/recycling.
+- Waste and debris generated during construction activities to be collected and disposed of at an approved facility. - All equipment and vehicles will be removed from the construction area. - Reasonable efforts made to minimize waste generated and to recycle materials, including returning packaging material to suppliers for reuse/recycling. - During construction: Use of industry best practices for spill prevention will be utilized.
+In unlikely event of a minor spill, clean up will be immediate and any impacted soils will be removed from the site and disposed of at an approved facility.

-2) Reclamation: (August to Spring 2015)
+2) Reclamation: (July to Spring 2016)